 Le Rêve (Rua Marquês de Paranaguá, 329, Consolação), upscale weekend cocktail lounge with dancing, good sound and lights, mixed gay-friendly crowd.

-Lions Night Club (Avenida Brigadeiro Luis Antonio 277, upstairs), opulent gay party bar and trendy dance club at city center; hot guys and great vistas.
+Lions Night Club (Avenida Brigadeiro Luis Antonio 277, upstairs), opulent gay party bar and trendy dance club at city center; hot guys and great city vistas.

 Vermont Itaim Bar & Restaurant (Rua Pedroso Alvarenga, 1192, Itaim Bibi/Pinheiros), restaurant and cocktail bar, shows, DJ sets, Samba music; gayest on Sundays.